 Recyclable steel refers to steel that can be recycled and reused in the production of new steel products.
 Steel is one of the most widely recycled materials in the world, with a recycling rate of around 90% in North America and Europe.

-Steel is a durable and strong material that is used in a wide range of products, including cars, appliances, construction materials, and packaging.
+As a durable and strong material, a wide range of products, including cars, appliances, construction materials, and packaging use steel components.
 When steel products reach the end of their useful life, they can be collected and processed at recycling facilities to recover the steel and use it as a raw material for new products.

 What does the Recyclable Steel Symbol mean?

-The recyclable steel symbol is a logo that indicates that a product or packaging is made from steel that is recyclable.
+The recyclable steel symbol is a logo that indicates that a product or packaging is made from recyclable steel.
 The symbol features a stylized triangle with the letters “Fe” inside, which is the chemical symbol for iron, the primary component of steel.

-The symbol is used to help consumers identify products that can be recycled and to encourage them to properly dispose of steel products in recycling bins or at recycling facilities.
+The symbol is used to help consumers identify products, and encourage them to properly dispose of steel products in recycling bins or at recycling facilities.
 By recycling steel, businesses can reduce their environmental impact, conserve natural resources, and support the circular economy.

 6. Glass Recycling Symbol

-Glass recycling is the process of collecting, sorting, and processing glass waste to create new glass products.
 Glass is a highly recyclable material that can be recycled indefinitely without losing quality or purity.
-Recycling glass helps to conserve natural resources, reduce energy consumption, and prevent glass waste from ending up in landfills or littering the environment.
+Recycling glass conserves natural resources, reduces energy consumption, and prevents glass waste from ending up as litter or in landfills.

 The process of glass recycling typically involves the following steps: